GarmischWg/GarmischWg.github.io/_pages/projects/tbsLLM/tbsLLM.md

   overlay_image: /_pages/projects/tbsLLM/tbsLLM.jpg
 excerpt: TBS internship
 ---
-Apologies for not including the sub points in the revised version.
-Here is the revised text, including the sub points:

 ## Task
 - Improved internal communications between engineering departments at TBS.
 - Facilitated communication by answering questions based on the company code base.